 I was surprised that the textbooks were different from the New York outpost (it’s apparently not standardized across the world), but impressed with the entire operation.
-Located in the Montparnasse area, the building is very large and modern, with a cinema, language lab, large library and access to loads of free tours and activities for students.
+Located in the Montparnasse area, the building is very large with a cinema, language lab, large library and access to loads of free tours and activities for students.
 It’s a great place if you plan to do a lot of studying and want resources, or are new to Paris and want to meet people from all over the world.

-My classes could be large at times, 15 or more people, but the teacher and program were solid.
+My beginner classes could be large at times, 15 or more people, but the teacher and program were solid.
 Depending on your budget, you can do everything from a few hours a week to full days of private study at Alliance Française.
 I personally know people who started here as complete beginners and came out of the program as advanced speakers.

 IF YOU WANT TO TALK A LOT